stanbaek/ece387/docs/Labs/Lab6_IMU.md

 ### 🚚 Deliverables

 1. **Completed `move2goal.py` Script:**
     - Ensure the script is fully functional and implements all required features.
+    - Push your code to GitHub and confirm that it has been successfully uploaded. **NOTE:** _If the instructor can't find your code in your repository, you will receive a grade of 0 for the coding part._

 1. **Demonstration:**
    - Show the robot successfully navigating to the goal location and orientation in a real-world setup.